novelty-codes/Flow.Launcher.Plugin.CurrencyPP/README.md

  - Allow setting default currencies to convert from/to
  - Customizable aliases.
 For example, 1$ can be configured to be USD or AUD
  - Support math (see below)
+ - Smart filtering: automatically excludes the input currency from results

 Below is an excerpt the original readme